Annual Meeting River Update 9-19-15

 Dredging the mouth open will cost $6,000,000.
 Maintenance dredging will cost $2,500,000 and will need to be done every 2-3 years, for an annual maintenance cost of approximately $1,000,000 per year.

 Dannenbaum Engineering and Brazoria County will continue to pursue options for alternate funding, and for the Corps of Engineers to assume the cost of maintenance dredging.
-The Corps currently has no jurisdiction over the channel to the mouth, and the previous dredging project (Feb 2009) was a one-time emergency effort to alleviate navigational issues on the Intracoastal Waterway.
+The Corps currently has no jurisdiction over the channel to the mouth.
+The previous dredging project (Feb 2009) was a one-time effort to alleviate navigational issues on the Intracoastal Waterway.

 In summary, the likely path forward is to dredge the mouth open and perform maintenance dredging at 2-3 year intervals.
 Source(s) and timing of funding for initial and maintenance dredging are still undetermined.
 Permitting should not be a hold up if and when funding is secured.